sormiston/NewsReader-Clone/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
+The functionality will then be divided into two separate lists: MVP and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP